Coastal cycle ride

 Try my fave bike ride from Worthing to Brighton with plenty of diversions and cafe stops en route

-A fortnight ago I did the London to Brighton bike ride.
-Yes, I know it’s not till June, this was a private tribute event, in Italy, kindly organised by my husband when his spectacular navigational error led to us pedalling 60 miles instead of the scary enough 40 we were supposed to do on the first day of our self-guided cycling holiday.
+I’ve done the London to Brighton bike ride by accident.
+Well kind of.
+This was a private tribute event, in Italy, kindly organised by my husband when his spectacular navigational error led to us pedalling 60 miles instead of the scary enough 40 we were supposed to do on the first day of our self-guided cycling holiday.

 To put in in context, the most I’d cycled in one day before was 20 miles.
 The real London to Brighton is 54 miles and you get a medal.
 I nearly got a divorce.

-Anyway, we made it and with the help of Nurofen gel and Google maps and a lot of pasta, the following days were shorter and we spent more time looking at the scenery and less time in blind panic about night and mosquitos descending before we’d found our hotel.
+Anyway, we made it and with the help of Nurofen gel, Google Maps and a lot of pasta, the following days were shorter and we spent more time looking at the scenery and less time in blind panic about night and mosquitos descending before we’d found our hotel.

 Though I’d consider myself reasonably fit, I’m certainly not sporty so this err ‘holiday’ was a bit of a departure for me and required training of sorts.
 I spent the summer doing various cycle rides in Sussex, around (though not up) the South Downs and along the coast.